 This determines how the image is mapped on the model.
 If the Mapping type is Side you can modify the look with Texture rotation.

 - FILAMENT DISTANCE:

 This value should be between 0.2 and 0.4.

 During image mapping, the different gradients cross each other like a fabric, moving in continuous outlines.
 The filament distance parameter controls what distance there is between each outline.
-A value of 0.2 will allow you to print more detailed models with sharper angles, at the cost of a slight loss in color brightness and “cleaningness”.
-A value of 0.4 will result in nicer colors but you will have to check your gcode preview to verify that parts of the gradients that are supposed to be inside of the model in a certain point are not sticking out of it.
+A value of 0.2 will allow you to print more detailed models with sharper angles at the cost of a slight loss in color brightness and “cleanness”.
+A value of 0.4 will result in nicer colors but you will have to check your gcode preview to verify that parts of the gradients that are supposed to be inside of the model at a certain point are not sticking out of it.
 The default value is 0.3 and it will work well in most cases.

-When the outlines are getting too small for all the gradients to fit in, only the external one is printed with the extruder 1.
+When the outlines are getting too small for all the gradients to fit in, only the external one is printed with extruder 1.
 The threshold parameter controls when this has to happen.

 Some further elements should be considered:

-When you have set all the parameters, you are ready to generate your GCode and print.
+When you have set all the parameters, you are ready to generate your G-code and print.

 Happy Image Mapping!